gigouni/sean_stack/README.md

 # Sequelize + Express + Angular4 + NodeJS

-Just a JS stack binding some cool technologies.
+Do you know Sean ?
+He's such a nice guy.
+He's setting a JS stack just for you to bind some cool technologies!

 ## Nota Bene